M64GitHub/movy/README.md

 ### Want to be featured?

-Create something awesome with movy and submit a PR adding your project to this table!
+Create something awesome with movy and share it in our [Showcase Discussion](https://github.com/M64GitHub/movy/discussions/10)!

+Your project might be featured in the next README update.
+Let the pixels glow — and the Terminal Revolution begin!

 Whether it's a game, a demo, an effect, or a tool — if it glows in the terminal, it belongs here.

 ## Contributing